 For a beginner, it is advisable to wear a wetsuit, waterproof clothes and paddling gloves.
 As you acquire more experience on the water, you can gradually add layers of quick dry clothing for a suitable outfit that allows you to remove some layers when it is too warm and ensures nothing stays damp for too long.
 Likewise, you should have backup clothing in order to have a dry outfit to change into after paddling.

 3. Pick the right kayak

 There are several types of kayaks in the market, but the boat you choose should depend on your experience, weight, height, paddling location and water conditions.
 Sit-on-top kayaks are ideal for beginners as they are stable and easy to paddle.
 However, whatever kayak you pick, you should remember that the correct boat will set you up for success while one that is unsuitable will only delay your learning curve or discourage your interest in kayaking.
-That is why if you are unsure you should contact us at Captain Mike’s Kayak Rentals to help you find the right boat.
+That is why if you are unsure you should contact us at Captain Mike’s Kayak Academy to help you find the right boat.

 4. Prioritize your safety

 You have to be prepared with appropriate safety gear such as buoyancy aids or life jackets.
 You are always at risk of tipping and you can easily endanger your life on the water if you go out without safety gear.
 When paddling with a club or school, you will be provided with buoyancy aids.
 But when going alone you have to ensure that you have your own safety gear or that you can rent it for the day.
 You also should make sure that you are confident enough to get on the water and paddle without fear or anxiety.
 You need kayak lessons and regular practice sessions to build your confidence and familiarize yourself with the safety precautions you need to take.

 5. Position yourself properly in the boat